« Articles « « Tips for Traveling or Living Abroad

 Planning a trip soon?
-Spending time away from home whether that’s in the U.S. or overseas can be a thrilling adventure.
+Spending time away from home, whether in the U.S. or overseas, can be a thrilling adventure.
 You’re surrounded by new sights, exotic foods and maybe even a different language.
 Have you considered how your finances will translate?
-Make the most of your experience with these financial tips:
+Make the most of your experience with these financial tips.

 - Open the menu bar and select "Accounts."

-- Tap on the debit or credit card you plan to use while traveling from the list of accounts.
+- Tap on the checking account or credit card you plan to use while traveling from the list of accounts.

-- Tap on the summary section of the Account Details page to access the Account Management features.
+- Tap on the blue arrow that says "MORE" to access the account management features.

 - Enter your travel destination(s) and dates.

-- Scroll to Credit or Debit Cards Management and select "Travel Notifications."
+- Scroll to Credit or Debit Cards Management and select "Travel Plans."

 - Press "Continue" and review information before submitting.

 Find a credit card with no foreign transaction fees

 If you're making a short trip overseas, taking a hit on a few small transaction fees might not be concerning.
 However, if you plan to stay awhile, consider a credit card with no foreign transaction fees1.
 You may even be able to earn rewards that can go toward travel expenses.

 If you're visiting, you should have copies of information such as your passport, airline tickets, driver's license and credit cards.
 For longer stays during which you plan to work or purchase property, also have copies of your foreign visa, tax forms from the last two years, recent paycheck stubs, a complete list of debts and a complete list of assets.

 - Tip: Before signing anything in a foreign language, you may want to have it professionally translated so you have a clear understanding of what your agreement is.

 Have multiple forms of payment